MeixuanEd/GridSTAGE/README.md

      - Ramp
      - Step
      - Latency
      - Packet drop
      - Random
-  4. Power System Stabilizer (PSS) control
+  4. Power System Stabilizer (PSS) control.

 * **Instructions for Running Simulations:**

-  Run the matlab code 'GenerateTimeSeriesData.m'.
+  Run the matlab code 'GenerateTimeSeriesData.m' after choosing the user-defined parameters.

 * **User-Defined Inputs:**

   1. SavePlots
-  2. Network: Choose the IEEE bus system: '9', '39', '68', '145' [Codes are now tuned for IEEE 68 bus system.
+  2. Network: Choose the IEEE bus system: '9', '39', '68', '145' [AGC is currently tuned for IEEE 68 bus system.
 For other bus systems, AGC needs to be tuned.]
-  3. agc_control : Indicate if AG control is enables; '1' enables AGC control; '0' disables AGC control
+  3. agc_control : Indicate if AG control is enabled; '1' enables AGC control; '0' disables AGC control
   4. agc_time_step : Time interval in seconds between consecutive AGC control actions
-  5. pss_control : Indicate if PSS control is enables; '1' enables AGC control; '0' disables AGC control [This will also enable exciter control]
+  5. pss_control : Indicate if PSS control is enabled; '1' enables AGC control; '0' disables AGC control [This will also enable exciter control]
   6. num_area: The code can be run where AGC control is implemented assuming the network to have one or two distinct areas; '1' selects one area setup and '2' selects two area setup
   7. load_changes: Indicate if there are load changes; '1' enables load changes while '0' disables load changes
   8. TimeStep_of_simulation: Time step for simulation